Representation Learning for Equivariant Inference with Guarantees: ENCP Method for Equivariant Representation Learning

-{\bf Equivariant conditional expectation operator}~~~ The $\G$-invariance of the \gls{pmd} kernel \eqref{eq:pmd_invariance}, implies that $\CE$ is a $\G$-equivariant linear operator (see \cref{def:equiv_operator}).
-This means that $\CE$ commutes with the group action on the function spaces, and consequently, can be decomposed (disentangled) into a direct sum of operators acting on the corresponding isotypic subspaces (see details in \cref{sec:equivariant_operators}):
+\customParagraph{Equivariant Conditional Expectation Operator} The $\G$-invariance of the \gls{pmd} kernel \eqref{eq:pmd_invariance}, implies that $\CE$ is a $\G$-equivariant linear operator (see \cref{def:equiv_operator}).
+This means that $\CE$ commutes with the group action on the function spaces, and consequently due to Shur's lemma (\cref{lemma:schursLemma}), can be decomposed (disentangled) into a direct sum of operators acting on the corresponding isotypic subspaces (see details in \cref{sec:equivariant_operators}), that is:

 where each $\CEIso \colon \LpyFullIso \to \LpxFullIso$ models the conditional expectation for $\G^{\isoIdxBrace}$-equivariant functions.